haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 If you have everything ready, you can launch haddock3 either from the command line, or, better, submitting it to the batch system requesting in this local run mode a full node (see local execution mode above).

 _**Note**_ that this scenario is less expensive since we keep the default sampling parameters.
 On our own cluster, running in MPI mode with 250 cores on AMD EPYC 7451 processors the run completed in about 7 minutes.
 The same run on a single node using all 96 threads took on the same architecture about 21 minutes.
 In HPC/batch mode, using 100 queue slots and 10 models per job, the same run completed in about 45 minutes.

+On the Fugaku supercomputer used for the EU ASEAN HPC school, running on a single node (48 [armv8 A64FX](https://github.com/fujitsu/A64FX){:target="_blank"} processors), this run completed in about 1 hour and 15 minutes.
+Limiting the sampling to 240 rigid body models (recommended for the EU ASEAN HPC school) shorten the execution time to 37 minutes.

 <hr>